JunghwanRo/log/README.md

 # To be DONE

-Review the meeting - CTD, sensors for ocean observation. \
 Implement water tank observation and use and charge of it. \
 Picture the lift force implementation. \
 Cover the ideas got from the weekend. \